thecodingdocs/REDCapSync/README.md

 - R (and RStudio) installed on your computer or server.
 - Access to at least one REDCap project (real or test) with API Token privileges according to user rights.
+- Ideally, you should have User Permissions to logging in order to use the package effeciently
 - Appropriate permission to export and analyze data for projects for which you have a token.
 - Basic R knowledge such as installing a package and running code.